Alfresco/SearchServices/e2e-test/generator-alfresco-docker-compose/README.md

 * `zeppelin-https` includes a Dockerfile template to start Zeppelin with SSL
 * `sharding-none` includes a Dockerfile template for dynamic Sharding in Plain HTTP
 * `sharding-https` includes a Dockerfile template for dynamic Sharding with SSL
+* `replication-none` includes a Dockerfile template for Replication in Master/Slave mode
 * `keystores` includes every truststore and keystore required for SSL configuration